 After retiring from teaching, she took it upon herself to continue being an active and contributing member of society by volunteering almost daily at Silsbee Doctor’s Hospital, St. Elizabeth Hospital in Beaumont, The Silsbee Public Library, Hardin County Crime Victims’ Assistance Center in Kountze, and the Christian Care Center in Silsbee.

 Freeda lived by the philosophy that “life is so much happier if you are busy!” and she was living proof that it was true.

 In 2010, she relocated to San Antonio to be closer to her daughter Nancy and family.
 While there, Freeda continued to mentor elementary school children and also volunteered in the country store at Independence Hill Retirement Community where she lived.
 She later moved to Honey’s House of Helotes.

 Beyond all of this, Freeda also loved traveling, seeing everything she could, meeting new friends, square dancing, and when at home, taking care of her beloved animals over the years.
 We’re sure that Zark was there to greet her in heaven too.

 Freeda’s favorite scriptures were always Proverbs 3:5-6 and 1Corinthians 13:13 and Psalms 23.
 Her family and friends love her and miss her deeply already, but we rejoice in knowing that she is home at last, home at last.

 Donations may be made in memory of Freeda to the First Methodist Church of Silsbee, Texas, or to any of these organizations where she volunteered – Silsbee Public Library (Silsbee, TX), Hardin County Crime Victims Assistance Center (Kountze, TX), or the Christian Care Center (Silsbee, TX).

-To send flowers to Freeda's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Freeda B Duffle, please visit our floral store.